csjiezhao/SE-GCL/README.md

 2. Extract the road segment attributes (i.e., id, length, longitude and latitude) and  prepare the data label for Road Type Classification task (See `./preprocessing/road_network_processing.py`).

-3. Download the raw trajectory data of Porto at: <https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i>
+3. Download the raw trajectory data of Porto: <https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i>

 4. Process the raw trajectory data named `train.csv` of Porto.
 This step includes: data cleaning, map matching, calculation of co-occurrence matrix and road speed labels, and dataset preparation for Travel Time Estimation task (See in `./preprocessing/trajectory_processing.py`).
 For your convenience, we also list some commonly-used map matching algorithms: